 510 Thread Connector

 The 510 thread connector is the threaded system that exits from the bottom of the tank.
-This connects to the tank with the battery or the Mod.
+It connects to the tank with the battery or the Mod.
 The 510 is currently the universal thread of all tanks.
 Some connectors are gold-plated for safer electrical passage.
 Learn more about ceramic vases review.

 MTL or DL tank, which is best for you?

-The mouth-lung method works like this: The user, or vaper, inhales the vapor into his mouth, and once inside he inhales it.
-Exactly like traditional cigarettes.
+The mouth-lung method works like this: The user, or vaper, inhales the vapor into his mouth, and once inside, he inhales it, exactly like traditional cigarettes.

 Summary of the mouth-lung tanks: